 When it comes to dangerous jobs in the United States and in Chester, South Carolina, specifically, there are few more hazardous occupations than the construction industry.
 Construction workers use heavy machinery and electrical tools, and they frequently work at great heights and around loud and dangerous equipment.
 It is extremely common for these circumstances to lead to serious injuries.
 The good news is that most construction workers are entitled to workers’ compensation insurance coverage.
 This means that if you’ve been injured on the job at a construction site, you can most likey receive wage benefits and medical benefits.
 Further, if you have lost a loved one to a construction site injury, you can most likey receive benefits to cover their medical and funeral costs, along with benefits to cover their lost wages.
-Anyone who has been injured while working in construction or has lost a loved one in this way is urged to call the Chester, South Carolina, workers’ compensation attorneys at the Elrod Pope Law Firm.
+Anyone who has been injured while working in construction or has lost a loved one in this way is urged to call the Chester, South Carolina, workers’ compensation attorneys at the Elrod Pope Accident & Injury Attorneys.
 Today, we’ll look at the most frequently seen injuries on construction sites.

 Construction Workers in Chester, South Carolina, Are Vulnerable to Traumatic Brain Injuries